Introduction

 Steelhead | cóʕʷłeʔ | Oncorhynchus mykiss

-Steelhead Designated Unit assessment in the Lower Nicola River watershed.
-Assessments undertaken by the Committee on the Status of Endangered Wildlife in Canada (2018).
+Table 3: Table 3.
+Steelhead (Onchorhynchus mykiss) Designated Unit assessment in the Lower Nicola River watershed.
+Assessments undertaken by the Committee on the Status of Endangered Wildlife in Canada (2020b).

 COSEWIC Designated Unit